EtchedPixels/CC6303/README.md

 - Strip out lots more unused cc65 code.
 There is a lot of unused code, and a load of dangling header references and so on left to resolve.

-- Remove remaining '6502' references
+- Support -lfoo not just -llibfoo.a in the front end.
+There are other cc'isms we need to address as well.

-- Strip out lots of unused options like -o
+- Remove remaining '6502' references.

-- Clean up Makefiles and make it build a single set of tools for a target.
+- Strip out lots of unused options like -o.

-  Right now you need to hand stuff things into /opt/cc6303/bin etc
+- Maybe float: cc65 lacks float beyond the basic parsing support, so this means extending the back end to handle all the fp cases (probably via stack) and using the long handling paths for the non maths ops.

 ## BIG ISSUES